#2 — Parshat Noach

 Noah’s pivotal action

-Adam’s sin brought a curse on the ground.
-Cain murders his brother and the ground is even further cursed.
-Now creation seems to be almost completely undone.
 But the floodwaters subside, and Noah, as a new righteous head of humanity, brings burnt offerings on an altar he built.

-We read: “When the L-RD smelled the pleasing aroma, the L-RD said in his heart: “I will never again curse the ground because of man, because the intention of man’s heart is evil from his youth.
-Neither will I ever again strike down every living creature as I have done”.
+We read: “When the L-RD smelled the pleasing aroma, the L-RD said in His heart: “I will never again curse the ground because of man, because the intention of man’s heart is evil from his youth.
+Neither will I ever again strike down every living creature as I have done.”
 (Genesis 8:21)

-Here right after the flood, right after Noah’s sacrifice, for the first time since Adam’s sin, Genesis tells us explicitly that the L-RD is blessing mankind again.
+Post-flood, and immediately after Noah’s sacrifice, for the first time since Adam’s sin, Genesis tells us explicitly that the L-RD is blessing mankind again.

 Ultimate Relief

 Noah does not bring the ultimate relief from the curse.
 Evil still resides in the hearts of mankind.
-Our Parsha tells us of Noah’s own weakness.
-But Noach shows how the vicious cycle of disobedience and curse, sin and judgment, can be broken.
+Our parsha tells us of Noah’s own weakness.
+But Parshat Noach shows how the vicious cycle of disobedience and curse, sin and judgment, can be broken.
 His life is a foreshadowing sign of the ultimate relief G-d will provide.

 “This is like the days of Noah to me: As I swore that the waters of Noah should no more go over the earth,